jcocchi/CognitiveServicesDemo/node/cogServ/README.md

 For this workshop you will need to have [Node.js](https://nodejs.org/en/download/) installed as well as any text editor- my favorite is [Visual Studio Code](https://code.visualstudio.com/download).

 Fork, clone, or download this repository.
 From the command line, navigate to the `node/cogServ/` directory and enter `npm install`.
-To see the starting point for our project, run it by entering `node app.js` and navigating to `http://localhost:3000/` in your browser.
+To see the starting point for our project, run it by entering `set DEBUG=cogServ:* & npm start` if you are on a Windows machine and entering `DEBUG=cogServ:* npm start` if you are on a MacOS or Linux machine.
+The navigate to `http://localhost:3000/` in your browser.

 > Note: From here on, all file paths are relative to `node/cogServ/`